 To be honest, I wasn’t always great with newborns!
-One of my early newborn sessions was when I myself was just 8 weeks pregnant.
-The baby cried the entire time I was there.
-I hung around for FOUR hours in a futile effort to provide assistance.
+One of my early newborn sessions took place when I was 8 weeks pregnant.
+The baby cried the entire time!
+I spent FOUR hours in a futile effort to provide assistance.

-I felt worthless and I didn’t know how to help.
-As it turned out, the baby was suffering from acid re-flux but at the time, none of us knew.
+As it turned out the baby was suffering from acid re-flux, but at the time none of us knew.

-A lot of patience.
 After the birth of my own child, spending day in and day out with a newborn, gave me the understanding needed to handle newborn babies.
-Now I work with newborns on a regular basis and my images reflect the vision of a mother instead of whomever I was before.
+Now I work with newborns on a regular basis and my images reflect the vision of a mother.

 These days I have an arsenal of time tested tricks that help me capture these fleeting days with your newborn baby!